 It's why central banks classify gold as a Tier 1 asset, equivalent to government-issue bonds and cash.

-It's why central banks constantly trade the metal and its derivatives surreptitiously, directly and through the Bank for International Settlements, usually to restrain the metal's price, recognizing that gold is a determinant of currency values, interest rates, and government bond prices.
+It's why central banks constantly trade the metal and its derivatives surreptitiously, directly, and through the Bank for International Settlements, usually to restrain the metal's price, recognizing that gold is a determinant of currency values, interest rates, and government bond prices.

 Further, London is the center of the world's gold trading, the bullion banks are major employers there, and the FT is based in London, so the newspaper itself ordinarily might care.

 Of course, Wolf's dismissing "the whole monetary history of gold" doesn't make that history disappear.
-Indeed, today Agence France-Presse distributed a report about gold's monetary history that is both fascinating and tragic, gold's history being a big part of human history.
+Indeed, today Agence France-Presse distributed a report about gold's monetary history that is both fascinating and tragic, with gold's history being a big part of human history.

 But Manly's wasn't only about gold and silver.
-It was also about largely secret market rigging by government, and the Financial Times says it's in the business of reporting about markets.
+It was also about largely secret market rigging by the government, and the Financial Times says it's in the business of reporting about markets.

-So is market rigging by government of no concern to Wolf as well?
-Since such market rigging is now so pervasive – for years now there have really been no markets anymore, just central bank interventions – why does any reader need someone of Wolf's views of journalism?
+So is market rigging by the government of no concern to Wolf as well?
+Since such market rigging is now so pervasive – for years now there have been no markets anymore, just central bank interventions – why does any reader need someone of Wolf's views of journalism?

-And if Wolf's indifference to both history and market rigging really represents the Financial Times (FT), what does anyone need the newspaper for, except possibly disinformation?
+And if Wolf's indifference to both history and market rigging represents the Financial Times (FT), what does anyone need the newspaper for, except possibly disinformation?